nelsonchaves/programming-bible/Forms/intro.md

 # Forms

+# form_with
+- In earlier versions of rails it's functionaly was split into 2 different helpers named: form_tag and form_for.
+- Inside the form_with block you have access to a form object which provides various helper methods for generating form elements like inputs, checkboxes, buttons and everything you can add inside of a form.

 - What is the difference between form_for and form_tag?
 ```ruby
 - form_tag and form_for both are used to submit the form and it’s elements.